Nacionalista Party: American Insular to Commonwealth era

 The party was organized as a vehicle for Philippine independence, advocating self-rule; and espousing this advocacy through representation in the Philippine Assembly of 1907–1916, and in the succeeding Philippine Legislature of 1916–1935.
-The ranks of Nationalist politicians rose to prominence through the Commonwealth of the Philippines spanning 1935–1941, ending when political parties were replaced by a singular and monolithic KALIBAPI Party during the Japanese occupation of the Philippines.
+The ranks of Nationalist politicians rose to prominence through the Commonwealth of the Philippines spanning 1935–1941, ending when political parties were replaced by a singular and monolithic party KALIBAPI during the Japanese occupation of the Philippines.

-Roxas and Quirino presidencies: 1946–1953
+Osmeña to Quirino presidencies: 1944–1953

 Break-away of the "Liberal" wing and 1946 elections

 Manuel Roxas, Elpidio Quirino, and their allies called for an early general election, which elects the president, vice president, and members of the Congress, and lobbied it to their allies in the United States Congress.
 In December 1945, the House Insular Affairs Committee of the US Congress approved the joint resolution, setting the election date by April 23, 1946.

 Prompted by this congressional action, President Sergio Osmeña called the Philippine Congress to a three-day special session.
 Congress enacted Commonwealth Act No. 725, setting the election date on April 23, 1946.
 President Osmeña signed the act on January 5, 1946.